doraadong/Server_log_analysis_with_count-min_sketch/README.md

 Another hightlight is the controller-features structure of the whole analysis program.
 Basically, there is a single controller taking care of the input and output path.
 And there are bunches of features each of them providing a specific metric.
 Each time you can choose to subscribe different features to the controller, run the controller, and then get the metrics corresponding to the features.

 This project was created for a coding challenge in Insight Data Engineering program.
-The insight_testsuite subfolder is provided by Insight Data Enigneeering program.
-There are sample inputs in the log_input folder and sample outpus in the log_output folder.

 ### Installing